kazurayam/KS10.4.2_failed_to_rename_Keywords/README.md

 I created a brand new project of webui.

 I created a Groovy file `Keywords/com/kazurayam/ks/BrowserMobProxyManager.groovy`.
-The content is as follows (but not relevant to the bug at all):
+The content is as follows:

 ```
 package com.kazurayam.ks